jyothi31-ar/playing-with-irregular-shapes/README.md

 # playing-with-openCV

-Simply figuring out the irregular shapes by Encapsulating smallest  circle around the given irregular shape To find out the centriod
+Simply figuring out the irregular shapes by

+1.Encapsulating smallest circle around the given irregular shape 2.To find out the centriod
-To find out the major axis length
+3.To find out the major axis length
-To find the perimeter
+4.To find the perimeter
-To find the Total surface area of the image
+5.To find the Total surface area of the image